Northcote Park Football Club

-The Northcote Park Football Club, nicknamed the Cougars, is an Australian rules football club, located 6 km north of Melbourne, in the suburb of Northcote, currently playing in the Northern Football League.
+The Northcote Park Football Club, nicknamed the Cougars, is an Australian rules football club, located 6 km north of Melbourne, in the suburb of Northcote, currently playing in Division 2 of the Northern Football League.

 The club has been known as Northcote Park since 1952 and play their home matches at Bill Lawry Oval, Northcote.
 Northcote Park have won a total of 17 premierships (5 as Prince of Wales FC).
 Their premiership years were 1947 to 1951, 1957, 1977 to 1979, 1985, 1994, 1997, 1999 to 2002, and 2012.

 Original name

 The club formed as the Prince of Wales Football Club and was affiliated with the Methodist Football Association, playing their home matches at McDonell Park.
 Between 1947 and 1951, Prince of Wales FC won five consecutive premierships.

 Name change

-In 1952 the club changed its name to Northcote Park on transferring to the Sub District Football Association.
+In 1952 the club changed its name to Northcote Park on transferring to the VFA Sub District Football Association.
 After that competition folded after the 1953 season the club moved to the Metropolitan Football League.

-The Cougars won their first premiership in the Metropolitan League in 1957, then transferred to the PHFL in 1973 where the club won three consecutive premierships from 1977 to 1979.
+The Cougars won their first premiership in the Metropolitan League in 1957, then transferred to the Panton Hill FL in 1973 where the club won three consecutive premierships from 1977 to 1979.

 The search for stronger competition again led the club to move leagues again, this time to the Diamond Valley Football League (DVFL).
 The League formed a Division Two in 1981 and the club along with fellow new affiliates West Preston, Bundoora and Reservoir and the bottom four clubs from the 1980 DVFL season formed the new Division Two.

 Northcote Park's first DVFL premiership was the 1985 Division Two flag and as a result the club was promoted to Division One in 1986, but the Cougars were relegated that same season.
 In 1994 Northcote Park won their second Division Two premiership and have remained in Division One since.